mashupbots/plebify/README.rst

 ----------------
 - Download and install `sbt <http://www.scala-sbt.org/>`_ 0.12.1.

-- Get our the code from github
+- Clone our the code from github

 - Run ``sbt`` from the root source directory